waseemtannous/Subtitles/README.md

 - `data/videos`: Put the video you want to process in this directory.
 - `data/output`: empty directory to store the output videos and subtitles.

-An example directory is found in the [Google Drive folder](https://drive.google.com/drive/folders/1lD2icryVlPvtFsM-mRilJysx7qpLR-HH) named `data`.
+An example directory `data` is found in the [Google Drive folder](https://drive.google.com/drive/folders/1lD2icryVlPvtFsM-mRilJysx7qpLR-HH) named `data`.
 Download it and place it in the project root.
 It contains short sample videos to test the pipeline.

 Review the `.env` file and make sure the right environment variables are set.
 Example: